Aptivi/NitrocidKS/DocGen/wiki/commands/uesh/KS-Command-settings.md

 If you just want to try out a setting without saving to the configuration file, you can change a setting and exit it immediately.
 It only survives the current session until you decide to save the changes to the configuration file.

-Some settings allow you to specify a string, a number, or by the usage of another API, like the `ColorWheel()` tool.
+Some settings allow you to specify a string, a number, or by the usage of another API, like the `ColorSelector.OpenColorSelector()` tool.

 In the string or long string values, if you used the `/clear` value, it will blank out the value.
 In some settings, if you just pressed ENTER, it'll use the same value that the kernel uses at the moment.